photoprism/photoprism-docs/docs/developer-guide/media/videos.md

 ffmpeg -decoders
 ```

-Note that Firefox may only play the corresponding AAC audio codec if the
-operating system supports it, see https://caniuse.com/aac.
+Firefox may only play the corresponding AAC audio codec if the operating system supports it, see https://caniuse.com/aac.
 All other browsers shouldn't have any issues.

+HEVC video files can have a `.mp4` file extension too, which is typically associated with AVC.
+This is because MP4 is
+a *container* format or wrapper - the content could be compressed with H.264, H.265, or something else.
+The file
+extension doesn't really tell you anything other than that it's probably a video file.

 !!! info
     While the QuickTime `.mov` container format served as the basis for MPEG-4,